 Scientists have been studying this and find that the body has to experience a histamine response.
 The histamine response is the same kind of itch you experience with an allergic reaction.

 This answer here really depends on the ingredients in your pre-workout.
 Creatine is designed to help you gain muscle mass, which will make you heavier.
 Other supplements without creatine are more likely to help you gain lean muscle.

-Also consider that all bodies react differently to chemicals.
-It is ideal to track your body’s response to a supplement.
-Your body could simply react to a chemical by retaining weight.
+Also, consider that all bodies react differently to chemicals.
+It is ideal for tracking your body’s response to a supplement.
+Your body could react to a chemical by retaining weight.

 Is it okay to take pre-workout supplements on an empty stomach?

-There have been no proven negative side effects of taking pre-workout supplements on an empty stomach.
-The decision here is up to your preferences and knowing how your body reacts to supplements and work outs.
+There have been no proven adverse side effects of taking pre-workout supplements on an empty stomach.
+The decision here is up to your preferences and knowing how your body reacts to supplements and workouts.

-Many supplement users find that it takes longer for supplements to absorb and become effective when they take supplements with food.
-However, some users find that a carbohydrate or a light snack helps improve workout performance.
+Many supplement users find that it takes longer for supplements to absorb and become active when they take supplements with food.
+However, some users find that carbohydrate or a light snack helps improve workout performance.